bu-cisl/Deep-Speckle-Correlation/README.md

 ![Alt Text](/images/img3.png)

 ## License
-This project is licensed under the terms of the MIT license. see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the terms of the MIT license. see the [LICENSE](LICENSE) file for details